ccrownhill/eepasm/README.md

 Used for interrupts to save flags in register (e.g. `MOV R0, Flags` and restore them (e.g. `MOV Flags, R0`).

+### Built-in 2 operand shortcuts for 3 operand instructions

+If only 2 operands are given the first one will be duplicated.

 ## Adding custom instructions